 A robot, called a "crawler", collects data from web pages all over the internet and stores it.
 When a user enters a keyword into a search engine, the crawler analyzes the data and returns results from websites that are relevant to what the user is looking for.

-Marketers that optimize their content for SEO are simply making it easier for crawlers to match the content of their site to the right prospects.
+Marketers who optimize their keywords for SEO are simply making it easier for crawlers to match the content of their site to the right prospects.
 And search engines like Google, in looking up websites to display to a user, determine which the user will find the most helpful — usually those with the highest user retention.
 In other words, the process is highly personalized.

 Delivering helpful information to your company's prospects to increase brand visibility is a straightforward decision.
 In creating the most effective content, however, marketers need to see things from the perspective of the user.

-Choosing keywords involves more than delivering your content to the right audience.
+Choosing the right keywords involves more than delivering your content to the right audience.
 You should strive to avoid overly competitive keywords and aim to build a strong brand identity.
-Companies that rank higher on search engines don't merely stuff keywords into their content, but instead, use effective processes to select keywords that apply to their target market.
+Companies that rank higher on search engine results don’t merely stuff keywords into their content, but instead, use an effective keyword research process to select what applies best to their target audience.

 Select a word that is closely related to your business’s product, has a large search volume, and make it the primary keyword in creating your SEO content around it.
 This primary keyword can be placed in the title, the meta description, or in other content published on your website.